 (Drakken and Shego steal the weather machine.)

-- In the 1943 Disney cartoon The Flying Jalopy, Donald Duck runs into Ben Buzzard, the seedy proprietor of a "
+- Disney: In the 1943 cartoon The Flying Jalopy, Donald Duck runs into Ben Buzzard, the seedy proprietor of a "

 wreckedUsed" airplane dealership.
 Ben is even nastier than most characters of this type; not only does he sell Donald the eponymous flying jalopy, he also attempts to knock Donald off as part of an insurance scam.

-- Daffy Duck frequently played the role of a pushy door-to-door salesman strong-arming a reluctant character into buying unwanted goods, as in The Stupor Salesman, Fool Coverage and Design for Leaving.
+- Daffy Duck frequently plays the role of a pushy door-to-door salesman strong-arming a reluctant character into buying unwanted goods, as in The Stupor Salesman, Fool Coverage and Design For Leaving.
 In Dime to Retire, he runs a hotel offering rooms for the meager cost of ten cents a night, and makes his money by releasing various animals into the room and charging guest Porky Pig outrageous "exterminator" fees to get rid of them.
 In Daffy Dilly, he's shown to be a loud-mouthed street peddler trying to sell joke novelties to an uninterested crowd.
 And in The High and the Flighty, representing the Ace Novelty Company of Walla Walla, Washington, he tries to profit from Foghorn Leghorn's rivalry with the barnyard dog by independently selling both rooster and dog elaborate practical jokes to each play on the other, only to go too far when he sells them both a "Pipe Full of Fun Kit #7" at the same time, after which, realizing they've been had, Foghorn and the dog set their feud aside to get even with Daffy, using his own novelty device against him.

-- In one Tiny Toons short, Buster went to a bike dealer who claims his bikes will be perfect or he'll eat a bucket of scorpions.
+- Tiny Toons: In one short, Buster went to a bike dealer who claims his bikes will be perfect or he'll eat a bucket of scorpions.
 Naturally, the bike fails to stay together for the initial "Warranty" length and refuses to give Buster his refund or admitted that he sold shoddy bikes.
 Naturally, he makes good on his promise at the end (except in the version that aired on Nickelodeon).